April 29, 2026Ceren Kaya Akgün

 In the Agent node's Tools section, click Add Tool.
 Each tool has four fields:

-• Name: a snake_case identifier the model uses to call it (get_weather, search_docs, parse_invoice)
+- Name: a snake_case identifier the model uses to call it (

-• Parameters: a JSON Schema object defining the inputs the tool accepts
+- Parameters: a JSON Schema object (OpenAI function-calling format) defining the inputs the tool accepts

-• Code: a JavaScript function body that receives the parameters and returns a result
+- Code: a Python function body that receives the parameters and returns a result

 RAG Tool

 Connect a RAG node to query your Qdrant vector store.
 Add a RAG node to the canvas, configure the vector store and query expression, then wire it to the Agent node.
 The agent calls the RAG node when it needs to retrieve relevant documents from your knowledge base.
-Qdrant is Heym's vector store — other vector databases are not supported.
+Qdrant is Heym's vector store.
+Other vector databases are not supported.
+Choosing between retrieval and training first?
+Our breakdown of RAG vs fine-tuning covers the decision in detail.

 HTTP Tool